Foundation Logo

 WHAT IS THE CANADIAN FELLOW PROGRAM?

 This program is designed to honour outstanding individuals.
-An individual, organization, Club, District or Region can established a "FELLOW" through a contribution of $1,000 or more to the Civitan International Foundation of Canada.
-The fellow program is a permanent means of recognizing the life and work of an outstanding individual who is named a "CANADIAN FELLOW" or posthumously named a "MEMORIAL CANADIAN FELLOW".
+An individual, organization, Club, District or Region can establish a "FELLOW" through a contribution of $1,000 or more to the Civitan International Foundation of Canada.
+The Fellow program is a permanent means of recognizing the life and work of an outstanding individual who is named a "CANADIAN FELLOW" or posthumously named a "MEMORIAL CANADIAN FELLOW".

 Return